1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 - [ ] Conduct a re-assessment after fixes have been implemented
 - [ ] Document lessons learned for future assessments

-## What should be included in a report
+## What Should Be Included in a Report

 The output from an application/product security assessment should be clear, well-organized, and tailored to the needs of the intended audience.
 It serves as a crucial document for guiding remediation efforts and ensuring that security concerns are addressed effectively.